-As the self-appointed party planner at work I am forever looking for an excuse to throw another party, whether it be someone leaving, a birthday or just because we haven’t had one for a while.
+As the self-appointed party planner at work, I am forever looking for an excuse to throw another party, whether it be someone leaving, a birthday or just because we haven’t had one for a while.
 When it came to planning to leave work I obviously hoped that my work colleagues would rally round and organise a party for me – and they didn’t let me down…

 Whilst I knew ahead of time that we were all going to bring in some nibbles, myself in charge of the sausage rolls (my signature dish and always go down well at our parties), what I didn’t know was the effort that they had gone to make my last day special.
 The morning passed by as it normally does although looking back they found one or two extra jobs for me to complete which kept me out of their way.
-With the afternoon shift arriving and handover taken place a few of my colleagues who weren’t on duty arrived to wish me well.
+With the afternoon shift arriving and handover had taken place a few of my colleagues who weren’t on duty arrived to wish me well.

-With everyone suddenly disappearing I knew this meant only one thing… it was my turn to be on the end of the party surprise.
+With everyone suddenly disappearing I knew this meant only one thing… it was my turn to be at the end of the party surprise.
 Collected from my desk by one of my colleagues I was led into one of our empty bays which they had transformed into a pink baby shower for me.
 I was taken back by the trouble that they had gone to and had managed to hide from me all day.
 With balloons and signs hung on the walls, a recliner chair placed with a big ‘mummy to be’ sign hung on it so that I would be comfortable and lots of delicious food laid out for us to enjoy.

 My manager had managed to sneak out of a meeting early to come back to see me off, with a little speech and a cuddle I was presented with a huge basket full of amazing baby goodies.
 Which took my breath away at just how generous everyone had been adding little outfits, baby essentials, smellies and toys to the basket.